 - Attack and destroy Union supply lines (wagons and trains).

-Mosby rode south hoping to meet up with Joseph Johnston’s unit in North Carolina.
+Mosby rode south hoping to meet up with Joseph Johnston’s Army in North Carolina.
 On the way, he learned that Johnston had surrendered, so went to his father’s home near Lynchburg and was paroled in late June 1865 in Lynchburg.

 By September of 1865, Mosby was back in Fauquier County with his family and practicing law.
 His family consisted of four boys and four girls.
 One son died in 1873 and another in 1876 along with his wife, Pauline.
 He lived first at “Road Island”, a house outside of Warrenton, and later on the main street of town in a house known locally as Brentmoor.

-After 1876, Mosby, now a widower, served as the U.S. Consul to Hong Kong under Republican Presidents Rutherford B. Hayes, James A Garfield, and Chester A. Arthur.
-Grant helped Mosby get the job so he could leave Virginia.
+After 1876, Grant helped Mosby get the job so he could leave Virginia.
+Mosby, now a widower, served as the U.S. Consul to Hong Kong under Republican Presidents Rutherford B. Hayes, James A Garfield, and Chester A. Arthur.

 Before he died, General Grant found Mosby a job with the Southern Pacific Railroad in San Francisco, so when Mosby returned to the United States from Hong Kong, he lived there until 1901.
 Mosby liked California a great deal.
 He became friends with General George S. Patton’s father, a fellow Virginian.
 He and young George discussed and reenacted Civil War scenes from Mosby’s past on the Pacific beach below the Patton home.
 The future World War II general’s love of six-shooters and use of rapid movement of troops were rooted in the inspirational stories of the aging Civil War hero.
 Mosby stayed in California until 1901.